Glimpse history through old images of Liverpool, England.

 The population in Liverpool in 1901 was 700,000 people.
 Today, the city is home to less than half a million residents, despite the English population having more than doubled.

-Old Photos of Liverpool’s Barefoot Children
+Liverpool’s Barefoot Children

 Old photos of Liverpool’s barefoot children reminds us how harsh childhood was for poverty stricken kids whose families could not afford shoes, yet alone decent family homes.